Do you remember the first time you wrote a check for $100?

 Leaving my old brokerage firm and starting my own financial planning practice ranks as one of the best business decisions I've made.
 It definitely had its scary moments, but the rewards have been amazing.

 Thanks to the Internet, it’s very possible to start your own business with just a few thousand dollars.
 Heck, I started this blog for less than $500!
 Choose the business that you want to go into, study how you can market the business through the Internet, then come up with a business plan. $10,000 should be more than enough to get started with.
-In fact, starting out you better not spend more than $10,000 to start an online business.
+In fact, you better not start out with more than a $5,000 investment for an online business.
 There are plenty of ways to start a home based business that require very little up front capital.

 One more point in starting a business.
 When you put money into a given investment, you’re doing so with the idea that it will be worth more money in the future.
 But when you have a business, it can provide you with an income for the rest of your life.
 That’s more valuable than just about any other investment that you can make.